leo007er1/MascOS/InterruptsDocumentation.md

 ## Int 0x21
 This is the same interrupt as the MS DOS one.
 You can find the list of the functions of this interrupt online.
 Here's the [first one I found online.](http://spike.scu.edu.au/~barry/interrupts.html)

-I only have implemented the functions for ah set to 0x1 to 0xa exluding 0x5, and 0x19, 0x2a, 0x2c, 0x4c.
+I only have implemented the functions for ah set to 0x1 to 0xa exluding 0x5, then 0xd, 0x19, 0x2a, 0x2c, 0x4c, 0x56.

 ## Int 0x22
 Disk routines for searching, loading files by messing with the FAT12 file system.